-- f) All high school sites will receive an allocation for a Business Manager, based on the current grid maximum for 10 months, including benefits @ 30%.
-It is up to site administration to deploy the allocation as is best suited to the school community. - g) All sites will receive an allocation for supplies and services distributed on a per student basis, specified in the addendum. - h) All French Immersion sites (École Father Jan, École Marie Poburan, École Georges H. Primeau, École Notre Dame, École Secondaire Ste.
-Marguerite d'Youville, St. Albert Catholic High School, and Morinville Community High School) will receive an allocation for resources distributed at the rate specified in the addendum per each "French" Grade 1-12 student. - All dual track French Immersion sites (École Notre Dame, École Georges H. Primeau, MCHS, and SACHS) will receive an FTE allocation per grade level as specified in the addendum. - j) All school budget sites will be required to submit a balanced budget.
-Exceptions must be approved in writing by the Secretary-Treasurer. - k) Any site "operating surplus" will be automatically applied to offset any other District deficit before being considered for contribution to the accumulated operating reserves. - Any site "operating deficit" must be covered by available school generated funds, as determined collaboratively between school administration and the Finance Department.
+- h) All high school sites will receive an allocation for a Business Manager, based on the current grid maximum for 10 months, including benefits @ 30%.
+It is up to site administration to deploy the allocation as is best suited to the school community. - i) All sites will receive an allocation for supplies and services distributed on a per student basis, specified in the addendum. - j) All French Immersion sites (École Father Jan, École Marie Poburan, École Georges H. Primeau, École Notre Dame, École Secondaire Ste.
+Marguerite d'Youville, St. Albert Catholic High School, and Morinville Community High School) will receive an allocation for resources distributed at the rate specified in the addendum per each "French" Grade 1-12 student. - k) All dual track French Immersion sites (École Notre Dame, École Georges H. Primeau, MCHS, and SACHS) will receive an FTE allocation per grade level as specified in the addendum. - 1) All school sites will have access to a contingency fund to support and/or supplement the FTE allocation provided through the Basis of Allocations to Schools process, should the process be inadequate for any school community.
+The value of the contingency fund may vary from year to year.
+The Board of Trustees will set contingency FTE during the preliminary budget review process.
+Available contingency will be provided to schools on a highest to lowest need basis through a collaborative process involving Learning Services, Human Resources, the Secretary Treasurer, and the school.
+When requesting access to contingency the Principal must submit the Organizing for Learning Plan for review, an outline of the shortfall in FTE and the impact on the school community, along with an explanation of how the contingency will improve the student experience. - m) All school budget sites will be required to submit a balanced budget.
+Exceptions must be approved in writing by the Secretary-Treasurer. - n) Any site "operating surplus" will be automatically applied to offset any other District deficit before being considered for contribution to the accumulated operating reserves.

+o) Any site "operating deficit" must be covered by available school generated funds, as determined collaboratively between school administration and the Finance Department.
 If available funds are not sufficient to cover the "operating deficit", the remaining amount will be automatically applied to the following school year as a reduction to the subsequent year's available allocations.